What is Earned , Owned & Paid Media? The Difference Explained.

 Paid media - Paid media is a good way to promote content in order to drive earned media, as well as direct traffic to owned media properties.
 Paying to promote content can help get the ball rolling and create more exposure.
 Social Media sites like Facebook, Twitter and LinkedIn offer advertising that could potentially help boost your content as well as your website.
 Another way to gain more exposure for your content is to pay influencers to tweet or share your links, impacting the reach and recognition your pieces receive.
 Using retargeting, Pay Per Click and display ads is an effective and more direct way to drive searchers to your owned media sites like your website, to help increase traffic and/or conversions.

-- All three elements, owned, earned and paid are important to a digital strategy.
+- All three elements, owned, earned and paid are important to a digital media strategy.
 It's up to you to evaluate these three themes and decide where to allocate your resources to make the most sense for your brand.

 - Owned media sites are an extension of your brand and create additional avenues for people to interact with your brand.
 When it comes to owned media, as long as you can keep up with the maintenance, the more the merrier.